 BUSINESS, FINANCE AND INFORMATION TECHNOLOGY PATHWAY COURSES CE1100 Introduction to Business Management This course is a comprehensive introduction to the principles of business, including the study of management, introduction to economics, finance, strategy.
 Class discussions and activities will cover how to start a business, what makes one business succeed when another fails, and how to understand the core parts of any business model.
 Students will develop a business plan, test the viability of product ideas, consider case studies of existing business challenges, and learn to create financial statements.
 The course will include units covering leadership, marketing, operations, finance and the role of technology.
 Students will also have the opportunity to engage in entrepreneurial thinking and action to test the viability of their own business ideas.
-Grade: 9-12 Credit: .5 CE1200 The World of Money: Practical Studies in Finance And Investment This course in Finance and Investment integrates the basic principles of investing and financial literacy. money management and technology.
+Grade: 9-12 Credit: .5 CE1200 The World of Money: Practical Studies in Finance and Investing This course in Finance and Investment integrates the basic principles of investing and financial literacy. money management and technology.
 Students will learn the practical aspects of money management in their own lives, e.g., credit, interest rates, savings and checking accounts.
-In addition, the curriculum will cover an introduction to the stock market, types of investments, the relationship between risk and return, diversification, and the global aspects of economic interdependence in the markets.
-Student learning will be applied and tested in the class's semesterlong investing competition and personal finance simulation.
-Grade: 9-12 CE1300 Business, Finance and Information Technology: The Practicum (not offered in 23-24) This full year class is designed to introduce students to the exciting, ever-changing world of business.
+In addition, the curriculum

+Grade: 9-12 Credit: .5 CE1300 Business, Finance and Information Technology: The Practicum (not offered in 24-25) This full year class is designed to introduce students to the exciting, ever-changing world of business.
 Topics covered include economics, entrepreneurship, ownership forms of business, legal issues of in business, management of human resource, production and distribution of goods and services, financial information and accounting.
 A simulation of developing plans for opening a business is an integral component of the class.
 This demonstration project is presented to the class by each student and is a major component of the learning experience.
-Credit: 1 Grade: 10-12 CE 1400 Psychology of Marketing This course is a comprehensive introduction to the principles of marketing, including communications, research, technology, and business to business applications.
+Grade: 10-12 Credit: 1 CE 1400 Psychology of Marketing This course is a comprehensive introduction to the principles of marketing, including communications, research, technology, and business to business applications.
 Students will learn the various components of marketing strategy from planning to performance evaluation.
+The semester-long course will examine the role of the marketing process in successful business operations, region, process in successful business operations, region, process in successful business operations.

-The semester-long course will examine the role of the marketing process in successful business operations, review promotional strategies, and explore the influence of marketing on consumer behavior.
+the role of the marketing process in successful business operations, review promotional strategies, and explore the influence of marketing on consumer behavior.
 The course will include a team-structured field experience in which students will continue to develop their understanding of presented classroom material.
 Grade: 9-12 Credit: .5 CE9100 BHS School Store & Cafe Laboratory This laboratory, one of the student based enterprises at Brookline High School, focuses on the operation of a small entrepreneurial business and how it develops and operates.
 Students are involved in all aspects of operating a small business including: management, merchandising, customer service, bookkeeping, product design, inventory control, product ordering, cash management, marketing and maintenance of the store fixtures and equipment.
 This cooperative work experience may be taken by students who have completed or who are taking concurrently Introduction to Business Management, World of Money, or Business, Finance and Information Technology.
 Students who have had practical experience in any aspect of the marketing and merchandising field may sign up for this course with the approval of the instructor.
 Credits are pro-rated based upon the number of periods the student is enrolled.
-Prerequisite: Permission of Instructor and Curriculum Coordinator Grade: 9-12
+Grade: 9-12 Prerequisite: Permission of Instructor and Curriculum Coordinator Credit: .5